- R computing for the novice user; a statistical approach.

 - Special ERU pre-conference workshop

-HOW TO BE PRODUCTIVE IN TERMS OF SCIENTIFIC WRITING: PRACTICES AND TECHNIQUES
+HOW TO BE PRODUCTIVE IN TERMS OF SCIENTIFIC WRITING:

-The workshop is aimed at supporting the skills necessary to be productive, effective and efficient in terms of scientific writing as well as able to research and obtain funds for research.
+The workshop is aimed at supporting the skills necessary to be productive, effective and efficient in terms of scientific writing as well as able to research and obtain research funding.
 Both writing a paper and a grant proposal are creative and complex adventures, but they cannot be realized without a series of abilities that need to be developed over time even with the support of more experienced colleagues.
 Therefore, the workshop wants to provide an opportunity for all those who are at the beginning of their careers to grow and want to experiment with the fascination of modern scientific production.

 - A maximum of 20 participants are allowed.